rackerlabs/support-how-to/content/general/lon7-global-switch-data-center-migration-faq-for-colocation-customers.md

 Rackspace has extensive experience and success in data-center migrations.
-The dedicated migration team has handled multiple large-scale data center consolidation and closures for both Rackspace and legacy Datapipe data centers and can provide guidance and advice on all aspects of the move.
+The dedicated migration team has handled multiple large-scale data center consolidation and closures for both Rackspace and legacy Datapipe data centers.
+The team can provide guidance and advice on all aspects of the move.
 For those customers who have never experienced a cabinet migration, we created a **Colocation Migration Guide** based on the experience of the migration team.
 If you think this would be useful, reach out to your service delivery manager